 Oral agents approved by the FDA for advanced forms of BCC include the following Hedgehog pathway inhibitors:

-Basal cell carcinoma (BCC) is the most common skin cancer in humans, yet it accounts for less than 0.1% of patient deaths due to cancer.
+Basal cell carcinoma (BCC) is the most common skin cancer in humans, yet it accounts for less than 0.1% of patient deaths from cancer.
 Basal cell skin cancer tumors typically appear on sun-exposed skin, are slow growing, and rarely metastasize (0.028-0.55%).
 BCC usually appears as a flat, firm, pale area that is small, raised, pink or red, translucent, shiny, and waxy, and the area may bleed following minor injury.
 Tumor size can vary from a few millimeters to several centimeters in diameter.
 (See Presentation.)

 See the clinical images below of basal cell carcinoma.